 First, understand that stress increases the likelihood of compassion fatigue.
 So ask yourself what kinds of situations cause you more stress.

-- Feel more frustrated and irritable than normal
+- Feel more frustrated and irritable than usual.

 Work/life balance is critical for caregivers, so here are a few ways to maintain balance in your daily life: